Purchase of Development Rights

 A PDR program is a good option for localities facing development pressure.
 Localities with strong tourism industries that benefit from open space preservation have also had success implementing PDR, including Virginia Beach & James City County.

 - Effective method of permanently preserving open space & agricultural land

-- Already implemented in many VA localities
+- Already implemented in many VA localities and easily replicable

 - Localities responsible for funding the purchase of rights (unlike TDR)

 VA Department of Agriculture & Consumer Services’ Office of Farmland Preservation is charged with establishing and supporting local PDR programs.
 Implementation of a TDR/ PDR program can be complex.
 Generally, the process includes hiring an appraiser to evaluate the market value of the land.
 After appraisal, it must be determined if there are any existing restrictions on the parcel & the application must be submitted to a review committee to determine if appraisal is reasonable.
 In one locality, this process lasts as long as six months.